a-o-connor/palmerpenguins_data_analytics/README.md

 3. Correlations
     - The third section of the notebook contains an analysis of the correlations within the data set.
     - Bivariate linear regression was used to explore the relationship between flipper length and body mass.
-    - A oneway ANOVA was used to analyse the correlation between body mass and sex, to determine whether a statistically significannt difference in group means could be identified.
+    - A student's *t*-test was used to analyse the correlation between body mass and sex.